LavinaKathambi/AI_Face_Detector/README.md

 You need to install open cv; pip install opencv-python or pip install opencv-python-headless(if you are getting any errors)

-Here is a sample from my favorite TV show Prince of Peoria lol 😂 don't thay look cute 😅
+Here is a sample from a show I like "Prince of Peoria" lol 😂 don't thay look cute 😅
 ![](Display.png)